 The basic principles of self-care include eating a balanced diet, exercising regularly and getting sound sleep.
-But for many Americans, sleep is often not easy.
-And pancreatic cancer caregivers, especially, may find sleep challenging for obvious reasons.
+But for many, sleep is often not easy.
+And pancreatic cancer caregivers, especially, may find sleep challenging for various reasons.

 Because sleep is so critical to our overall health and well-being, the lack of it – or poor quality of sleep – is known to have a significant negative impact on health.

 For caregivers, in particular, getting adequate sleep means they can better support their loved one.

 “Everyone told me to take care of myself,” he said, “but after many late nights and not getting enough sleep, I got a cold and then wasn’t able to care for my mom at the same level I would have liked.
 I then had to keep my distance to ensure she didn’t catch my cold.”

 PanCAN counts sleep as one of the ways caregivers should prioritize caring for themselves.

 Here are four tips to help fall – and stay – asleep: